kuzzleio/documentation/src/sdk-reference/cpp/1/document/delete/index.md

 Deletes a document.

-The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (and to no longer be available in search).
+The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (and to be immediately available in search).

 ## Arguments